aosabook/500lines/template-engine/template-engine.markdown

 The constructor also accepts a dictionary of values, an initial context.
 These are stored in the Templite object, and will be available when the template is later rendered.
-These are good for defining functions or constants we want to be available everywhere, like our `upper` function in the previous example.
+These are good for defining functions or constants we want to be available everywhere, like `upper` in the previous example.

 Before we discuss the implementation of Templite, we have a helper to define
 first: CodeBuilder.